 Weathering Hurricane Season

 There are few things more integral to the development of our society than the ocean.
-The United States’ marine economy makes up hundreds of billions of dollars-worth of the national GDP, and is only growing in importance as the country expands its import/export interests, and ecommerce makes spending money in the international B2C marketplace all the easier.
+The United States marine economy made up nearly $500 billion of the national GDP in 2022, according to the National Oceanic and Atmospheric Administration.
+Its market growth is accelerating as the U.S. expands its import/export interests, and e-commerce makes spending money in the international B2C marketplace easier.
+With 71% of the Earth covered in water, the annual hurricane season is a habitual part of life for almost 40% of the world’s population who live within one 100 kilometers (62 miles) of a coastline.

 Prioritizing Hurricane Preparation

-Shelter from the Tropical Storm
+Shelter From the Tropical Storm

 As you seek to protect your business during hurricane season, consider the following actions in your preparation:

-• Remove all loose items from the property.
-Flying debris such as signs, stands, and furniture can be hazardous to any building or person nearby.
+- Remove all loose items from the property Flying debris, such as signs, stands and furniture, can be hazardous to any building or person nearby.

-• Set up a sandbag perimeter.
-If possible, make multiple layers and place them on top of one another like a brick wall.
+- Set up a sandbag perimeter If possible, make multiple layers and place them on top of one another like a brick wall.

 A Watertight Plan for Hurricane Season